nlesc-nano/auto-FOX/docs/4_monte_carlo.rst

     the auxiliary error (:math:`\Delta \varepsilon_{QM-MM}`) with respect to the previous set of accepted parameters, :math:`S_{k}` (see :eq:`1`).
-Given a PES descriptor, :math:`r`, consisting of a matrix with :math:`N` elements, the auxiliary error is herein defined as the root mean square of the normalized deviation (see :eq:`2`).
+Given a PES descriptor, :math:`r`, consisting of a matrix with :math:`N` elements, the auxiliary error is defined in :eq:`2`.

 .. math::
     :label: 2